-How to Go Bigger than 72 pt Fonts in Word 2013
+How to Go Bigger than 72 pt Fonts in Word 2013 (Guide with Pictures)

 The steps in this article were performed in Microsoft Word 2013.
 The result of completing these steps is that text in your document can use a bigger font size than the 72 that is available from the dropdown menu.
-You are able to use larger font size up to a max of 1638 pt.
+You are able to use larger font sizes up to a max of 1638 pt.

 Step 1: Open your document in Word 2013.

 Step 2: Select the text for which you want to increase the font size.

 Step 3: Click the Home tab at the top of the window.